10 Worst States for Filing Auto Insurance Claims in 2025

 When should I not file an auto insurance claim?

-Don’t file if the repair cost is lower than the deductible or if filing would raise monthly premiums more than the payout.
+Don’t file if the repair cost is lower than the insurance deductible or if filing would raise monthly premiums more than the payout.
 Is it better to file a claim or pay out of pocket?
 Paying out of pocket is better for minor damage below or close to the deductible, while filing a claim is advised for significant repairs or liability.

 What are the worst auto insurance companies for paying claims?